 However, Tesco's P/E ratio is best considered in relation to those of others within the grocery stores industry or those of similar companies.

-Tesco's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 7.1908.
-Higher PEG ratios such as this can be interpreted as meaning the shares offer worse value given the current rate of growth.
+Tesco's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 0.7085.
+A PEG ratio below 1 can be interpreted as meaning the shares are not overvalued given the current rate of growth.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Tesco's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.